leoskywork/playangular101/README.md

 * [ ] clipboard history of current month
 * [ ] all clipboard history months
 * [ ] add authorization

+## is it true

+* there can not be 2 root elements in component html file?

 ## references